samiejaz/clone-eduims/README.md

 ## Configure .env

-Create a new .env file in root directory and add this variable
+Create a new .env file in root directory and add this variable.
+Replace the 'apiurl' with API URL for eduims.

 ```sh
 VITE_APP_API_URL='apiurl'